juan11iguel/SolarMED/README.md

 Low priority:
 - [ ] Move auxiliary calculations in `SolarMED` (powers, metrics, etc) to the module of the specific component in its own function instead of having them in the `step` method.
 - [ ] When `resolution_mode` is `'simple'`, the water physical properties should also be simplified in the models
 - [ ] Replace MED model with Python implementation from KWR.
+Attempted, having trouble importing the model

 Longer term:
 - [ ] Implement alternative way of exporting experimental data from the plant instead of relying on manually exported txts from LABview.